 The lake is near Cusco city and easily accessible by public transport, taxis and more effective booking a tour:

 By Local Bus or Collectivos

-The Taxi driving takes around 40 minutes from Cusco city center so the rates are from 35 soles to 50 soles, the given rates are estimated, the service basically transports from your hotel and drops off somewhere around the lake. (the rate only includes the transportion from city to the lake )
+Taxi driving takes around 40 minutes from Cusco city center so the rates are from 35 soles to 50 soles, the given rates are estimated, and the service basically transports you from your hotel and drops you off somewhere around the lake. (the rate only includes the transportation from the city to the lake )

 Recommendations on Birding Purpose